grafana/loki/docs/sources/installation/local.md

 Loki runs and displays Loki logs in your command line and on http://localhost:3100/metrics.

-Congratulations, Loki is installed and running!
-Next, you might want edit the Promtail config file to [get logs into Loki](../../getting-started/get-logs-into-loki/).
+Next, install and run Promtail.
+Follow instruction in [get logs into Loki](../../getting-started/get-logs-into-loki/).

 ## Release binaries - openSUSE Linux only